 Carbonated beverages are a resounding success, with Americans drinking 13 billion gallons (58 billion litres) of soda-pop every year.
 That’s about 3 quarts (3 L) per person, per week.
-Americans account for about a of the worldwide consumption.
+Americans account for about half of the worldwide consumption.
 Considering that the US is only 5% of the world’s population, it’s safe to say Americans love their soda.

 Drinks are one area of cuisine where Americans have been exceptionally creative.
 The cocktail and soda fountain are both American inventions.
 They reached their peak in periods where choice, quality and service were the battlegrounds.
 Today, brand, speed and price are considered premiums and quality is an afterthought.
 The drive for efficiency, power and the almighty buck have decimated that creativity and turned carbonated beverages into industrial products of commerce served from a cold faceless machine.

 The soda fountain was once an equivalent to the local saloon and the comparisons are obvious.
 Prior to prohibition, both cocktails and sodas were creative, well balanced drinks but evolved over the years to become synthetic mixtures laced with gads of sugar.
 Cocktails are only starting to recover after decades of abuse.
 The soda has shown no such signs of returning to its prior glory.
 The creative history of the soda fountain is quickly fading away.

 There are meagre attempts at resurrecting the soda fountain, but the original recipes for drinks, like phosphates and lactarts, have been concealed in old, forgotten texts.
 Without this knowledge, imitative ingredients have been substituted into the recipes, but bear little resemblance to the original.
 The fountains of today are poor forgeries of their historical inspiration.

 In 1919, there were 126,000 soda fountains in the United States alone.
 Today there are probably less than 100, and very few, if any, are as grand as they were at the peak of their popularity.